About Self-Care

 Read more

 We expect the healthcare system to be there when we need it.
-But rising costs and greater demand from things like the COVID-19 pandemic, an aging population and non-communicable diseases make this increasingly difficult.
+However, rising costs, increasing demand from an ageing population and non‑communicable diseases make this increasingly difficult.
 Our challenge as a society is to ensure equal access to care for all while reducing the burden on the healthcare system.

 Resources